What Do Human Resources Specialist Do?

 - IBM Notes

-Becoming a HR Specialist
+How to Become a HR Specialist

-Where do Human Resources Specialists Work?
+Where Human Resources Specialists Are Employed

 Image Credit: Arunkumar Umapathy via Creative Commons Attribution-Share Alike 4.0 International